 Agencies could use KPIs to closely measure service hours, for example, because payers will pay only for specific hours worked.
 It’s possible to filter by day or month or any custom period to compare how PSWs, registered nurses, and other care workers are performing over time.

 Certain KPIs could be used to confidently gauge the quality of care.
 For example, client feedback metrics could track positive and negative reports, and help an agency continuously improve care.
 Caregivers themselves may fill those reports themselves, input feedback of any kind, and also have the chance to describe an occurrence, what may have caused it, and how it was addressed.
 This also means your care teams are treated fairly.

 KPIs flow through AlayaCare technology

 The AlayaCare platform was built to be continuously improved and flexible enough to shift along with an evolving industry.
-It offers agencies seamless access to data, advanced analytics and reporting abilities in any areas of business.
+It offers agencies seamless access to data, advanced analytics, and reporting abilities in any area of business.

 When an agency uses AlayaCare, all data is captured and contained in “cubes.”
 For example, all the KPIs you’d want around caregiver visits could be housed in a “visit cube.”

 “There is a ton of data in AlayaCare waiting to be unearthed, filtered, and exported into something you can use,” says Integracare president Lee Grunberg.
 “The final play is taking that data and transforming it into knowledge to help the agency.”